alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 ### Data security classification

-You can store data classified up to ‘official’ on the PaaS.
+You can store data classified up to ‘official’ on the GOV.UK PaaS.

-You cannot store data classified ‘secret‘ or ‘top secret‘ on the PaaS.
+You cannot store data classified ‘secret‘ or ‘top secret‘ on the GOV.UK PaaS.

 Refer to the [information assurance page](https://www.cloud.service.gov.uk/ia) for more information on the assurance process.